 GIC is additionally accountable to the President of Singapore, who is elected directly by Singaporeans and acts in his discretion and independently of the Government of Singapore.
 The President is empowered under the Constitution of Singapore to protect the past reserves of the nation.
 As a Fifth Schedule company, GIC is directly accountable in a number of key areas to the Singapore President.
 No one may be appointed to or removed from the GIC Board without his concurrence.
 This additional layer of control ensures that the company appoints only people of integrity who are competent and can be trusted to safeguard these assets.

-The GIC Board is responsible for the GIC’s Policy Portfolio which determines the long-term asset allocation strategy and for the overall performance of the portfolio.
+The GIC Board is responsible for the GIC’s Policy Portfolio which determines the long-term asset allocation strategy and accounts for the bulk of the risk and return potential of the GIC Portfolio.
 GIC’s asset allocation operates within the risk constraints determined by the Government in its mandate to GIC and represented by the Reference Portfolio.